Josh-XT/AGiXT/docs/README.md

 Agent-LLM provides several API endpoints for managing agents, managing tasks, and managing chains.

-To learn more about the API endpoints and their usage, visit the API documentation at http://localhost:5000/docs (swagger) or http://localhost:5000/redoc (Redoc).
+To learn more about the API endpoints and their usage, visit the API documentation at http://localhost:5000/docs (Swagger) or http://localhost:5000/redoc (Redoc).

 ## Extending Functionality